Orissa HC raises question over COVID-19 fatality count, orders improvement in data gathering system

 Expressing displeasure over discrepancies in the Coronavirus death toll, the Odisha High Court has directed the State government to improve the system of accurate district-wise COVID-19-specific health data.

-It asked the government to file a fresh affidavit by October and adjourned the matter to October 7.
+It asked the government to file a fresh affidavit by October and adjourned the matter till October 7.

 The high court questioned the estimated target population of the elderly population and asked the state government to clarify whether the target has been fixed on the basis of the 2011 Census or the estimated figure of 2021.